LIVE: Stories from THE WILD

 As the group gathered around the limp squid, the marine biologist scraped a plastic fork across its body to activate a rainbow of chromatophores.

-I felt myself in the active act of breaking a vow.
+I felt myself in the act of breaking a vow.
 I had violated a commitment.
 And not only did I feel a profound disconnection to nature, I felt aware of being cut off from my own humanity.